 - has the mental age of a three-year-old (or any age); there is no such thing as a mental age

 - medical terms such as patient or invalid

-- psychiatric problems, mental problems, psychiatric disability (we prefer the term “psychosocial disability” because it focuses on the social and economic barriers associated with a mental illness rather than focusing on the person as a problem.)
+- psychiatric problems, psychiatric disability, pyshicatric impairment, mental problems, mental impairment (we prefer the term “psychosocial disability” because it focuses on the social and economic barriers associated with a mental illness rather than focusing on the person as a problem.)

 You can find further information at: